niuus/Snes9xRX/README.txt

 --•[ Button Mappings ]•--

-Once in the Button Mappings settings menu you'll have the option to pick to configure the SNES Controller, Super Scope, SNES Mouse and the Justifier.
-Once you select a controller to configure you will be presented with which input device you would like to configure.
-To set the button simply click on the input device you wish to use and then pick the button you wish to map.
-After you select a button to configure Snes9x RX will prompt you to press the button you wish to assign to the button you've selected.
-Below is a list of each controller followed by the input devices and the default values for those devices.
+Once in the Button Mappings settings menu, you'll have the option to configure almost all the controllers already supported (except the Retrode 2 USB or the Dualshock 3).
+You can also configure SNES peripherals like the Mouse, Super Scope, and the Konami's Justifier, although you can only alter the mappings for these in the GameCube controller and Wiimote sections.
+Once you select a controller to configure, you will be presented with which input device you would like to remap.
+To set any buttons, simply click on the input device you wish to use and then pick the button.
+After you select a button to configure, Snes9x RX will prompt you to press the button you want to assign to the button you've selected.
+Below is a list of each controller, followed by the input devices and the default values for those devices.

 	[ SNES Controller ]